-In the above context, suppose we have a dataset of audio signals of coughs which have been characterized by medical professionals by using standardized clinical terms, such as "Loose Cough", "Dry Cough", "Dyspnoea", in addition to a knowledge base in which these terms and relationships between them are defined, such as SNOMED-CT [37].
+In the above context, suppose we have a dataset of audio signals of coughs which have been characterized by medical professionals by using standardized clinical terms, such as "Loose Cough", "Dry Cough", "Dyspnoea", in addition to a knowledge base in which these terms and relationships between them are defined, such as SNOMED-CT [13].
 For example, consider such a dataset with coughs from five patients p1, p2, p3, p4, p5 (obviously in practice we may need a much more extended set of patients) with characterizations from the medical experts: "p1 has a sore throat", "p2 has dyspnoea", "p3 has a sore throat and dyspnoea", "p4 has a sore throat and a dry cough", "p5 has a sore throat and a loose cough".
 We also have available relationships between these terms as defined in SNOMED-CT like "Loose Cough is Cough", "Dry Cough is Cough", "Cough is Lung Finding", and "Dyspnoea is Lung Finding".

 Now assume that a black-box classifier predicts that p3, p4, and p5 should seek medical advice, while p1 and p2 should not.
 Then we can say that: on this dataset, if a patient has a sore throat and a lung finding then it is classified positively by the specific classifier, i.e. the classifier suggests "seek medical advice".
 Depending on the characteristics of the dataset itself and its ability to cover interesting examples, such an extracted rule could help the medical professional understand why the black-box is making decisions in order to build necessary trust, but also it could help an AI engineer improve the model's performance by indicating potential biases.
+Importantly, even though we cannot know that the black-box classifier is actually using the semantics that are used to describe the data, this approach gives a user control over what information they want to examine the classifier for.
+For example, a system developer and a medical professional would use different semantic annotations because explanations are useful to them at different levels of abstraction.